-A super moist lemon pound cake bursting with fresh, juicy blueberries and drizzled with a sweet vanilla glaze.
-This light and fluffy cake is worth turning on your oven for, even on a hot summer day.
+A super moist lemon blueberry pound cake bursting with fresh, juicy berries and drizzled with a sweet vanilla glaze.
+This light and fluffy loaf cake is worth turning on your oven for, even on a hot summer day.
 Perfect for breakfast or dessert!

-Like this lemon blueberry pound cake.
-File this one under “things worth turning on your oven for”.
+File this one under “things worth breaking your new year’s resolutions for”.
 Today’s recipe is a fresh twist on an old favorite.
 Say hello to the best ever sour cream pound cake filled to the brim with juicy, ripe blueberries and plenty of bright citrus flavor.

-Loaf cakes are my favorite any-time cakes because they’re so easy to make and even easier to decorate.
+Loaf cakes are my favorite any-time cakes because they’re easy to make and even easier to decorate.
 They’re a lazy baker’s dream!
-This super moist blueberry pound cake comes together in about an hour with just a handful of standard ingredients you probably already have in your kitchen.
+This super moist lemon blueberry cake comes together in about an hour with just a handful of standard ingredients you probably already have in your pantry.
+Here’s what you’ll need…

-- Butter : We’re using room temperature butter to cream together with the sugar for a light and tender lemon cake.
+- Butter : We’re using room temperature unsalted butter creamed together with granulated sugar for a light and tender lemon cake.

 - Eggs : This recipe calls for 4 whole eggs that help give it a soft, fluffy crumb.
-Make sure your eggs are at room temperature before you mix the batter.
+Make sure your eggs are at room temperature.
 Forgot to set your eggs out ahead of time?
-No prob.
-Place them in a bowl of warm water for 10 minutes.
+No problem.
+Place them in a bowl of warm water for 10 minutes before mixing into the batter.

 - All-purpose flour : The crumb on this cake is to-die-for and you don’t even need any fancy cake flour.
-Be sure to measure the flour correctly for best results.
+Be careful when measuring the flour.
+Too much will make for a dry, crumbly cake.
+If possible, measure the flour with a digital kitchen scale.

 - Baking powder : Baking powder gives the cake rise and prevents it from being too dense.
 Be sure to check your expiration date for maximum freshness.